BrainCacheMiss/BrainCacheMiss/README.md

 ## Hi there 👋

-- 🌱 I'm currently working on learning JavaScript
+- 🌱 I'm currently working on learning Python.
-- ⚡ Fun fact: I'm a minimalist .
+- ⚡ Fun fact: I'm a minimalist.
 <!--
 **BrainCacheMiss/BrainCacheMiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.